LucaCtt/lab_llm_tools/MR_UPSTREAM_FILES_SUMMARY.md

 - Adds a system prompt that forces retrieval-before-answering behavior and biases direct fact questions toward SPARQL retrieval first.
 - Implements an iterative tool-calling loop that sends the conversation to LiteLLM, executes requested tools, appends tool results back into the message history, and continues until the model stops requesting tools.
 - Adds a fallback path that manually invokes a retrieval tool if the model tries to answer without calling one first.
-- Combines all retrieved context and routes the final response through `task_1_sparql.answer()` so the answer stays grounde
+- Combines all retrieved context and routes the final response through `task_1_sparql.answer()` so the answer stays grounded in retrieved evidence.
-- In practice, this file upgrades the lab from independent retrieval demos into an agent that can choose among retrieval methods per question.